Updated: June 23, 2022

 If you want to take your blog posts to the next level, you can consider creating content not only limited to written material.
 When you give your readers various forms of content, you offer them more than one way to obtain knowledge.

 What do I mean?
-It’s worth the time and effort to create e-books, images, infographics, templates, FREE for your audience to download, learn, and use.
+It’s worth the time and effort to create e-books, images, infographics, and templates, FREE for your audience to download, learn, and use.
 That way, they will continue coming back to your blog, and why not, become your loyal fans and supporters/customers!

 When you finish writing your blog post, have a colleague/friend/family member read it, and see if they have questions – that will indicate how well you made your content clear.